 In the context of message queuing systems, applications typically interact with message brokers to send and receive messages.
 The RabbitMQ Pika client library allows Python applications to interface with message brokers that implement the Advanced Message Queueing Protocol (AMQP) 0.9 or higher.

-New Relic's Python agent shows messages sent and received using the RabbitMQ client library.
+The Python agent shows messages sent and received using the RabbitMQ client library.
 With this visibility, you can see details including:

 - Number of messages produced by your app